All about DTI

 • As you get busy building your doula practice, connect with your DTI community often.
 Participate in community chat as well as special workshops every month.

-• Students benefit from returning to their course modules as often as they like during the 12-month program.
+• Students benefit from returning to their course modules as often as they like.
 The online course is provided inside our private community.
 Video lessons are captioned and audio files are transcribed.

 What content does the training include?